tarantool/doc/doc/reference/tooling/tt_cli/multiple_instances.rst

 *   start an application on multiple instances (``tt start``)
 *   check the status of an application instances (``tt status``)
-*   connect to an application running on on multiple instances (``tt connect``)
+*   connect to a specific instance of an application (``tt connect``)
-*   stop all instances of an application (``tt stop``)
+*   stop a specific instance of an application or all its instances (``tt stop``)

 To make an application run on multiple instances, prepare its configuration in a directory.
-Its name will be used as the application name.
+The directory name is used as the application's identifier.

-The directory should contain the following files:
+This directory should contain the following files:

 *   The application file named ``init.lua``.
 *   The instances configuration file ``instances.yml`` with the following format: